Will Lehman 2026

 Workers face an unprecedented assault on their jobs, wages, and basic rights.
 The corporations and the government are working together against us — and the union bureaucracy is doing nothing to stop it.

-The death of Ronald Adams
+The death of Ronald Adams, Sr.

 Ronald Adams Sr., a 63-year-old skilled tradesman and machine repairman with 19 years at Stellantis, was crushed to death at the Dundee Engine Complex on April 7, 2025.
 An overhead gantry crane unexpectedly engaged while he was servicing equipment, fatally crushing him.